abprash/personal_guidelines/Python.md

 * print() = print("Something",file="file.txt") then, it will send contents to file.txt.
 * "string".strip() - its like java's trim(). will cut leading and trailing white spaces.
 * "string".split(",") - just like Java's split().
+* type() = is used to find the type of instance an object is

+### Important Python Lingo
+* A method argument which always refers to the current object instance.
+* A method with a default argument value might well be equated as an optional argument.
+Since, even if not provided any value for that argument, it will be using the default value.

 ### Exception handling